aosabook/500lines/same-origin-policy/doc/chapter.md

 ## Techniques for Bypassing the SOP

+The SOP is a classic example of the tension between functionality and security; we want to make sure our sites are secure, but the mechanism for ensuring security sometimes can get in the way of getting the sites to work properly.
+Indeed, when the SOP was initially introduced, developers ran into trouble building sites that had legitimate use of cross-domain communication (e.g., mashups)!

 In this section, we will discuss four techniques that have been devised and frequently used by web developers to bypass the restrictions imposed by the SOP: (1) "document.domain" property, (2) JSONP, (3) PostMessage, and (4) CORS.
-While these are useful tools, if not used carefully, the security problems that the SOP was designed to prevent in the first place can creep back into the picture.
-This demonstrates the tension between functionality and security.
+These are useful tools, but when they are without caution, the security problems that the SOP was designed to prevent in the first place can creep back into the picture!

 Each of these four techniques is surprisingly complex, and to be described in full detail, could merit its own chapter.
 So here, we will give you a brief flavor of how they work, potential security problems that they introduce, and how to prevent these problems.